-Those interested in making special gifts to MDA through planned giving vehicles, including bequests, annuities and trusts, should contact MDA’s Special Gifts & Philanthropy department at (800) 223-6011, or email Vice President of Special Gifts Rick Brown at firstname.lastname@example.org.
+Those interested in making special gifts to MDA through planned giving vehicles, including bequests, annuities and trusts, should contact MDA’s Legacy Gifts department at (800) 223-6011, or email Vice President of Legacy Gifts Rick Brown at firstname.lastname@example.org.

 In addition, MDA also offers a time-saving monthly giving program in which participants designate a pledge that automatically is charged to a credit/debit card every month.

 To learn more about other ways in which you can assist MDA in the fight against muscle disease, visit MDA’s Help Through Giving page.